You are here

-Sponsors of ‘reportable medicines’ must notify the TGA when the medicine is in shortage or being discontinued.
+Sponsors of ‘reportable medicines’ must notify the TGA when the medicine is in shortage at a particular time or being discontinued.

 A medicine shortage occurs when the supply of a medicine is not likely to meet the normal or projected consumer demand within Australia at any point during the next 6 months.
 A discontinuation is a permanent shortage.

 The legal definition of a medicine shortage:

 There is a shortage of a medicine in Australia at a particular time if at any time in the six months after that particular time, the supply of that medicine in Australia will not, or will not be likely to, meet the demand for the medicine for all of the patients in Australia who take, or who may need to take, the medicine.

 - registered Schedule 8 (Controlled Drug) medicines

 - over-the-counter medicines included in the Therapeutic Goods (Reportable Medicines) Determination

 If you are a sponsor of a reportable medicine, you must report all shortages and discontinuations affecting the medicine to us within mandated timeframes.

 Reporting timeframes and shortage impact ratings